Franking: "Official Business"

 "Official Business" franking is any frank printed on or affixed to mail which is designated as being for official business of national governments (i.e. governments which also have postal administrations) and thus qualify for postal servicing without any additional paid franking.
 In Commonwealth countries the printed frank reads "Official Paid" and is used by government departments on postmarks, stationery, adhesive labels, official stamps, and handstruck or machine stamps.

-In Canada, the monarch, the Governor General, members of the Senate of Canada, members of the House of Commons, the Clerk of the House of Commons, Parliamentary Librarian, Associate Parliamentary Librarian, officers of parliament, and the Senate Ethics Officer all have franking privilege, and mail sent to or from these people are sent free of charge.
-Bulk mail from members of the House of Commons is limited to four mailings per year and to the member's own electoral district.
-Individuals may send letters to any of the above office-holders without charge.
+In Canada, the Governor General, Senators, members of the House of Commons, the Clerk of the House of Commons, Parliamentary Librarian and Associate Parliamentary Librarian, the Director of the Parliamentary Protective Service, the Parliamentary Budget Officer, the Conflict of Interest and Ethics Commissioner, and the Senate Ethics Officer all have franking privilege.
+Mail sent to or from these offices is free of charge if the mail is sent exclusively within Canada.
+Bulk mail from members of the House of Commons is limited to four mailings per year, and can only be sent within the member's own electoral district.